-attribute type (default) description

-pel.uddi.client.impl String Name of the a class

-(org.jboss.soa.bpel.uddi.UDDIRe gishrattionImpilmplements the

-org.jboss.soa.bpel.runtime.engine.

-interface.
-The RiftSaw

-installation process set

-this value to

-org.jboss.soa.bpel.uddi300.UDDI

-if JBossESB-4.7 is detected.

-JBossESB-4.7 uses the

-jUDDI-3.0.0 client libary, while SOA-P-5.0.0 and

-while SOA-P-5.0.0 and future version of JBossESB

-will use jUDDI-3.0.1 or

-higher and for those

-it is set to

-org.jboss.soa.bpel.uddi.UDDIReg

-al uddi clark config String (not used by default) Defines the path to the

-bpel.uddi.clerk.config String (not used by default) bpel.uddi.client.xml config file.

-This can be left commented out if

-you want to use the jbossesb.sar/

-esb.uddi.client.xml.
-However

-in that case a

-bpel.uddi.clerk.manager needs to

-be defined.

-l.uddi.clerk.manager String (esb-registry) Defines the ClerkManager name

-addi.ciciki.managei Samg (ess legisary) that will be used if the

-bpel.uddi.clerk.config is left

-commented out.
-This value

-should correspond to the

-name of the manager in

-the esb.juddi.client.xml.
-For

-JBossESB-4.7 this is 'test-

-manager', while for SOA-P-

-5.0.0 and newer version of

-JBossESB it is 'esb-registry'.
-Note

-that if the bpel.uddi.clerk.config

-is defined, the setting of

-the bpel.uddi.clerk.manager is

-ignored.

-el.uddi.clerk String (BPEL_clerk) Defines the Clerk name that

-will be used.
-This value should

-correspond to the name of the

-attribute type (default) description clerk in the esb.juddi.client.xml.
-By default this is set to 'BPEL_clerk'. bpel.uddi.lookup boolean (true) If set to true, the creating process of the partner channel will do a lookup by serviceName in the UDDI, and a WSDL Endpoint is retrieved.
-This WSDL Endpoint is then used to obtain the WSDL.
-This process makes it easier to move Endpoints around within your deployment, without having to update the partnerlink WSDL files in your bpel deployments.
-Note that an it is still a requirement to deploy the initial partnerlink WSDL file for each partnerLink.
+attribute type (default) description bpel.uddi.client.impl String (org.jboss.soa.bpel.uddi.UDDIRe Name of the class that gistapticm temps!) the org.jboss.soa.bpel.runtime.engine.interface. bpel.uddi.clerk.config String (not used by default) Defines the path to the bpel.uddi.client.xml config file.
+This can be left commented out if you want to use the riftsaw.sar/META-INF/riftsaw.uddi.xml.
+However in that case a bpel.uddi.clerk.manager needs to be defined. bpel.uddi.clerk.manager String (riftsaw-manager) Defines the ClerkManager name that will be used if the bpel.uddi.clerk.config is left commented out.
+This value should correspond to the name of the manager in the riftsaw.uddi.xml.
+Note that if the bpel.uddi.clerk.config is defined, the setting of the bpel.uddi.clerk.manager is ignored. bpel.uddi.clerk String (BPEL_clerk) Defines the Clerk name that will be used.
+This value should correspond to the name of the clerk in the riftsaw.uddi.xml.
+By default this is set to 'BPEL_clerk'. bpel.uddi.lookup boolean (true) If set to true, the creating process of the partner channel will do a lookup by serviceName in the UDDI, and Endpoint(s) is retrieved.
+This process makes it easier to move process deployment around within your server farm, without having to update the partnerlink WSDL files in your BPEL process deployments.
+If more then one EndPoint